What Is A 15-Year Fixed-Rate Mortgage?

 If you’re interested in taking out a 15-year mortgage, you’ll need to figure out what type of loan you want to pursue.
 Here are a few of the most common types of home loans that offer 15-year mortgage terms.

 VA loans are designed to benefit eligible veterans and active-duty service members, along with qualifying surviving spouses.
 Like FHA loans, they’re built to make homeownership more accessible to certain home buyers.
-VA loans have no minimum down payment requirement and no minimum credit score requirement, which is instead set by the individual lender.
+VA loans have no minimum down payment requirement and no minimum credit score requirement, which is instead set by the individual lender (as with FHA loans, Rocket Mortgage requires a minimum of 580).

 USDA loans, which are offered by the U.S. Department of Agriculture (USDA), are a type of mortgage loan that’s available to borrowers in qualifying rural areas.
 These loans are typically designed for low-income home buyers with less-than-ideal credit scores.
 USDA loans often offer more favorable fee structures and allow borrowers to buy homes without making a down payment on the property.
 Rocket Mortgage doesn’t offer USDA loans.

-Borrowers can also opt for 15-year conventional loans, which often come with a lower down payment requirement than an FHA loan but come with higher credit score requirements as well.
+Borrowers can also opt for 15-year conventional loans, which often come with a lower down payment requirement than an FHA loan (for first time homebuyers) but come with higher credit score requirements as well.
 To qualify, you’ll generally need a credit score of 620 or higher and a down payment of at least 3% of the home’s value.

 The Pros Of A 15-Year Mortgage